bigalnz/test_fft/README.md

 - [X] Add samples for testing purposes (weak signals, signals on ch00 and ch99, multiple signals, signals at 30, 48, 80 bpm, CT signals)
 - [X] In sample_processor handle edge case where chunk edge goes through middle of a beep (falling edge array is empty).
 Add Boolean 'no_falling_edge' and track number of high samples for calculation of `BEEP_DURATION` on next set of chunks.
 - [X] Lower threshold to more suitable value - from 0.9 to ?
-- [ ] Test performance on Rpi4
 - [ ] Add sample signal on Ch00 and Ch99 for Nyquist edge test
 - [ ] Add sample signal for 30BPM (incubation mode)
 - [X] Add validation (1) background BPM output with tolerance +/- 1? `[expected for expected in [80, 46, 47, 48, 30] if abs(actual - expected) < 1]` and (2) BEEP_DURATION must be 0.017 sec
 - [X] Processing of CT signals - start with a data class for CT and then CT detection (3 second pause in gap between beeps, i.e. rising_edges)
 - [X] Add SNR output for each beep
-- [ ] How often to do a channel scan?
-Hourly?
-- [ ] Add option to log signals to MySQL
+- [X] Add option to log signals to MySQL
-- [ ] Change Fc default to closer to being between middle freqs (i.e. 160.625Mhz) if bandwidth is 1.5Mhz.
-Else if bandwidth is 2.048Mhz then Fc can be out of band for freqs of interest - performance question on Rpi4 / No need to deal with DC spike at Fc.
-- [ ] Scan and Log CT signals daily.

 ## Sample Array Files